 In addition to complaints about the inconvenience of a battery potentially not being covered, complaints are going to arise over the costs associated with a dead battery.
 Would the driver really need to pay anything out-of-pocket, or will an auto insurance policy cover the costs associated with a dead battery?
 This is where roadside services would come in handy, providing that the circumstances are right.

 Make sure you’re paying the best rate possible for car insurance.
 Enter your zip code above to compare rates today for free.

-Upon discovering a battery is dead due to some sort of power drain such as leaving the lights on overnight, a phone call to the insurance provider may lead to a solution.
+Upon discovering a battery is dead due to some sort of power drain such as leaving the lights on overnight, a phone call to your insurance provider may lead to a solution – roadside assistance services!
 The quick dispatching of a tow truck service for a jumpstart could get the vehicle moving once again.

-When a test reveals the battery is completely dead, roadside assistance should cover a tow to a local garage to get a new battery.
+When a test reveals the battery is completely dead, roadside assistance should at least cover towing your vehicle to a local garage to get a new battery.
 Keep in mind that with some roadside services, you have to be within a certain amount of miles of the shop you’ve chosen, otherwise you’ll have to pick something closer.

 Do not automatically assume what roadside assistance will or will not cover.
 Always check with the insurance provider to determine the full scope of what the provider pays for.

 Take that as an endorsement for serious auto insurance comparison shopping.
 Certain policies could end up being extremely generous with their roadside assistance support.
 Some even offer 24-hour roadside assistance, which can help if you work overnights or all hours of the morning.
 Why not seek out the best deal on this service?
 Sometimes roadside assistance plans cost extra, so asking ahead of time will prevent there from being any surprises on your bill.

 A battery is expected to last a certain number of years.
 If the battery in a brand-new car dies after six months due to no fault of the owner, the manufacturer’s warranty probably would cover replacement costs.